RayRaditha/RayRaditha/README.md

 ### Hi there 👋 I'm Ditha

-- 🔭 I’m currently working as a Computer Lab Assistant
+- 🔭 I’m currently working as a Software Quality Assurance
 - 🌱 I’m currently learning UI/UX and Game Development
 - 🎓 I’m currently studying at UPN "Veteran" Yogyakarta and Agate Academy
 - 💬 Ask me about Games and Design